Mallow Castle Ruins, Mallow, Co Cork

 Phone (Mallow Tourist Office)+353 (0)22 42222

-Because the interior of the fortified house is not open, plan your visit around the outdoor attractions – the gardens, the deer herd, the playground and the riverside walks.
-The site is family‑friendly, historic, scenic and free to explore, making it a perfect addition to any North Cork itinerary.
+Because the interior of the fortified house is not open, plan your visit around the outdoor attractions – the gardens, the deer herd, the playground, and the riverside walks.
+With free parking, wheelchair-friendly paths, and no entry fee, Mallow Castle offers a low-pressure stop for a coffee break or a longer history walk along the Blackwater.

 Seasonal Events